 Cancer symptoms can be very similar to those of other childhood illnesses.
-And they vary between children.
 Remember the symptoms we list here are not usually cancer.
+See your child's doctor if they have any of the following symptoms:

 Print this page out and take it with you to the appointment.
 It might help you explain to the doctor why you are worried.